emanguy/Curse-of-Strahd/Ongoing Quests/P'ome's family dishonor.md

 > possumfolk on the ground are staring
 > I dunno how I'll be faring
 >
-> Oh Talos, I'm gonna
+> Oh Talos, I'm gonna fall so hard / and break my mage shard
+>

 The original:
 > I like big butts and I can not lie